the-turing-way/the-turing-way/book/website/community-handbook/bookdash/bookdash-logistics.md

 **Additional task for an online event**

-- [ ] State the requirement and expectation of the event
+- [ ] State the prerequisites to attend the event
   * An active GitHub account
+  * Participation in at least one pre-event onboarding call or a Collaboration Cafe
-  * Some experience with using GitHub
+  * Some experience with using GitHub or attend the Book Dash GitHub session
-  * Familiarity with contribution guidelines and Code of Conduct
+  * Familiarity with _The Turing Way_ contribution guidelines and Code of Conduct
-  * A full working day time commitment
   * Willingness to collaborate with others
-  * Participation in at least one pre-book-dash call or a Collaboration Cafe
-- [ ] Discuss with the participants the possibility of creating 3 short days, rather than 1 full workday commitment to ensure flexibility
+- [ ] Ask them to choose at least one development session (2.5 hours) for each day of the Book Dash to ensure flexibility (rather than blocking the full day)
 - [ ] Collect address if something needs to be posted

 **Additional task for an in-person Event**